 708.4.1 General

-Supplies shall be classified as either ‘on demand’, ‘restricted flow’, or ‘out of area’ and the use of water from the supply shall be either ‘ordinary’ or ‘extraordinary’, except that water supply at Kairakau shall be as described in Section 708.4.7, and water supply at Pourerere shall be as described in Section 708.4.8.
+Water supply to a customer may be classified by the Council as either ‘on-demand’, ‘restricted flow’, or ‘out of area’ .
+The use of water from the supply shall be either ‘ordinary’ or ‘extraordinary’, except that water supplies at Kairakau shall be as described in Section 708.4.7, and at Pourerere shall be as described in Section 708.4.8.

 708.4.2 On-Demand Supply

-Every premise shall be entitled to an ordinary supply of water subject to the following conditions:
+Where water supply is classified as 'on-demand', every premises shall be entitled to an ordinary supply of water subject to the following conditions:

-(a) the premise lies within an urban water supply area if such an area has been constituted by Council;
+(a) the premises lies within an urban water supply area (if such an area has been constituted by Council);

-(b) the exclusion of its use for garden watering under any restrictions made by Council under 708.7.3;
+(b) the use of water for garden watering is excluded by any restrictions made by Council under clause 708.7.3;

 (c) payment of the appropriate charges in respect of that property;

-(d) any other charges or costs associated with subdivisional development; and
+(d) any other charges or costs associated with sub-divisional development; and

-(e) any other relevant conditions in Section 708 of this Bylaw.
+(e) any other relevant conditions in clause 708 of this Bylaw.

-Council shall be under no obligation to provide an extraordinary supply of water (see also the provisions of Sections 708.7 and 708.9.2).
+Council shall be under no obligation to provide a supply of water for an extraordinary use (see the provisions of Sections 708.7 and 708.9.2).

 708.4.3 Restricted Flow Supply